Michaelvll/llm-ie-benchmarks/README.md

 This collection of open-source LLM inference engine benchmarks provides **fair and reproducible** one-line commands to compare different inference engines on **identical hardware** on different infrastructures -- your own clouds or kubernetes clusters.

-We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to ensure consistent infrastructure deployment across benchmarks.
+We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to ensure consistent and reproducible infrastructure deployment across benchmarks.

 ![cover](./cover.png)